akamming/domoticz-watermeter/README.md

 Python plugin for measuring your watermeter with a NPN sensor on a GPIO pin

 ## why this plugin?
-i struggeled with all the manual steps for getting a watermeter in domoticz, using instructions like https://www.domoticz.com/forum/viewtopic.php?f=28&t=17123 or https://ehoco.nl/watermeter-uitlezen-in-domoticz-lua-script/
+I struggeled with all the manual steps for getting a watermeter in domoticz, using instructions like https://www.domoticz.com/forum/viewtopic.php?f=28&t=17123 or https://ehoco.nl/watermeter-uitlezen-in-domoticz-lua-script/